gter1216/mgw7510-web/README.md

    3. forget password
    4. session and cookies based on user

+Updated at 2017.1.5
+Three bugs need to be fixed in future:
+1. After click log out, then click backup button in the browser, and finally a login-in page is displayed which is not expected.

+   so, refresh the page is needed when click backup button on bowser.
+   Same problem occurred on ce_deploy start/stop.

+2. The log file "text/plain"  will be downloaded instead of displayed on the browser. ( step1. use chrome, click start. step2. click refresh step3. click stop step4. click log

+3. No content will be displayed on the log

 ####################   ROAD MAP  ##############################
 1. Auto deployment for CE is under developing by Xu Xiao.
 2. Auto deployment for HE is under developing by Zhao Peng.